 - 1. See Table 1 for description of bus operations. - 2.
-All values are in hexadecimal. - Except for the read cycle and the fourth cycle of the autoselect command sequence, all bus cycles are write cycles. - Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - Address bits A19-A11 are don't cares for unlock and command cycles, unless SA or PA required. - No unlock or command cycles required when reading array data. - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 8.
+All values are in hexadecimal. - Except when reading array or autoselect data, all bus cycles are write operations. - Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - 5.
+Address bits A19-A11 are don't cares for unlock and command cycles, unless SA or PA required. - 6.
+No unlock or command cycles required when reading array data. - The Reset command is required to return to reading array data when device is in the autoselect mode, CFI query mode, or if DQ5 goes high (while the device is providing status data). - 8.
 The fourth cycle of the autoselect command sequence is a read cycle.